RavinakS/Create-Your-Own-Card/README.md

 # Infistack

 # what is done
+1. sign Up
+  - (profilePic_url, userName, email, phoneNum, password, gender, Dob, qualification, T_and_C) all feilds are required.
   - password validation
- - sign Up
-  - (profilePic_url, userName, email, phoneNum, password, gender, Dob, qualification, T_and_C) all feilds are required.

 ## Packages I have used so far
  - Express